ZhiliangWu/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md

 - First, this container will have port 8089 mapped to port 8089 in your localhost.
 This is for you to be able to access the service directly.

-- There is also a volume, this is very similar to the bind mounts you saw in previous labs.
+- There is also a `volume`, this is very similar to the bind mounts you saw in previous labs.
 This allows you to mount files in your local filesystem onto the container, it is often used to persist changes but in this case it is done so you don't have to create a new image that uses the `locustio/locust` one as base and copies the `locustfile.py` inside the image.

 - Finally the `command` item is analogous to the `CMD` instruction and it refers to the command that will be run when spinning up the container, in this case the locust server is started to perform the load testing.